 Interior SpaceSlightly less storage spaceMore interior spaceMost interior space available

-Why Choose Inset Cabinets: Performance and Durability
+5. Why Choose Inset Cabinets: Performance and Durability

 Inset cabinets are known for their long-lasting durability, particularly in high-traffic environments like kitchens and bathrooms.
 The craftsmanship involved in creating these cabinets ensures that they are built to last, providing excellent performance over the years.

-• Sturdy Construction: The precise fit of inset cabinets reduces the likelihood of warping or misalignment over time.
+• Sturdy Construction: The precise fit of inset kitchen cabinets reduces the likelihood of warping or misalignment over time.
 Because the doors and drawers are flush with the frame, they are more resistant to wear and tear compared to overlay cabinets, where the doors may be more exposed to damage.

 • Long Lifespan: With proper care and maintenance, inset cabinets can last for 20-30 years, making them a wise investment for both residential and commercial spaces.